Tax Blog

 Capital Gains

-1. Short-term capital gains are still taxed as ordinary income for investments held less than one year and ordinary dividends.
-Since the tax brackets applied to ordinary income since 2018 have changed significantly, your short-term gains are likely taxed at a different rate than they formerly were.
+1. Short-term capital gains are still taxed as ordinary income for investments held less than one year.

 3. The 3.8% net investment income tax rate (Medicare surtax) that applied to high earners remains the same.